 Call a Rabbit a "Smeerp": Monsters have their own names for certain 'human' things; for instance, dogs are called 'barknbites'.

-Camp Straight: The Gromble was expressive and melodramatic, and wore bright red high heels on all four of his feet.
+Camp Straight: The Gromble was expressively melodramatic and wore bright red high heels on all four of his feet, but had a crush on the female monster librarian in one episode.

 Cool and Unusual Punishment: The Snorch punishes students through such horrors as square dancing.
 Partly this stems from the above-mentioned reversal of standards.
 Partly it stems from the fact the Snorch isn't exactly a virtuoso... let's face it, having somebody sing soprano opera at you whilst being The Unintelligible is going to be unpleasant.